Kate McKinnon: Career

 In 2007, McKinnon joined the original cast of Logo TV's The Big Gay Sketch Show, where she was a cast member for all three seasons.

 Since 2008, she has performed live sketch comedy regularly at the Upright Citizens Brigade Theatre in New York City.
 She has also worked as a voice-over actress, and has voiced characters for series such as The Venture Bros., Robotomy, and Ugly Americans.
 In 2009, McKinnon won a Logo NewNowNext Award for Best Rising Comic.
 She was nominated for an ECNY Emerging Comic Award in 2010.
 In 2014, she appeared in the Kennedy Center Honors as part of a tribute to Lily Tomlin.
 In 2016, she starred in the reboot Ghostbusters, alongside Melissa McCarthy, and fellow SNL cast members Kristen Wiig and Leslie Jones.
+In 2023, she played Weird Barbie in the Barbie movie.

 McKinnon has made appearances as a voice actress in series like The Simpsons (as Hettie in "Gal of Constant Sorrow") and Family Guy (as Karen / Heavy Flo in season 14, episode 6 "Peter's Sister", and additional voices in other episodes), and films such as Finding Dory, The Angry Birds Movie, Ferdinand and DC League of Super-Pets.
-McKinnon voiced Fiona Frizzle in The Magic School Bus Rides Again, a continuation of the Magic School Bus children's series, from 2017 to 2020.
-She also voiced Squeeks the Mouse in the PBS Kids series Nature Cat, alongside fellow SNL cast members Taran Killam and Bobby Moynihan since 2015.
+McKinnon voiced Fiona Frizzle in The Magic School Bus Rides Again, a continuation of The Magic School Bus children's series, from 2017 to 2020.
+Since 2015, she has voiced Squeeks in the PBS Kids series Nature Cat, starring with fellow SNL cast members Taran Killam and Bobby Moynihan.

+In 2025, she will co-star in the film The Roses, and has provided voicework for the Minecraft Movie.